SplunkSec/.conf2015/README.md

 Configure the appropriate scanning policy and scan config for each subnet on each Nessus scanner.
 You can use the following curl example to dump the list of scan policies on a scanner (you'll need to login first to get the token):

+	# get the token
 	curl -k -X POST -H 'Content-Type: application/json' -d '{"username":“nessus","password":“ne55us"}' https://10.10.10.10:8834/session 2>&1 | grep -Po '(?<=\"token\":\")[^\"]+'

+	# insert token from above after the "token=" part
 	curl -k -H 'X-Cookie: token=f99a30c7d590f07880f27aa913ee705955bcaa7b7d51e041' https://10.10.10.10:8834/scans

 In Nessus 5.x, scans are referenced by the UUID.
 In Nessus 6.x, they use the "id" to interact with it in the API.